 4. Switch it up with circuit training

 If you hate running because you become bored easily, you may experience the same problem with other cardio activities.
 To avoid this kind of burnout, the answer might be circuit training.
 This method is a combination of cardio and strength training which SHAPE reported can give you a turbo charged gym experience in as little as 30 minutes, perfect for days when you have a tight schedule.
-You can keep track of this short, but effective, workout with your favorite blue series Baby-G digital watch.
+You can keep track of this short, but effective, workout with your favorite BABY-G watch.

 You can take professionally led classes or check out videos online to guide your workout.